 - Unroll the sheet of puff pastry and cut a strip approximately three-quarters of an inch wide, down the long edge.
 You will need to get 12 strips so it might be easier to make 12 evenly-spaced marks across the top of the pastry before cutting it.

 - Starting at the point of each cone, wrap the pastry around the cone, overlapping each layer slightly.
-Once the mold is covered, press the end of the pastry to the underlying layer to prevent it from unrolling as it bakes.
+Once the mould is covered, press the end of the pastry to the underlying layer to prevent it from unrolling as it bakes.

 - Brush each pastry cone with beaten egg and sprinkle lightly with demerara sugar.